Zaidanfzn/AlgorithmProgrammingProject/README.md

 # AlgorithmProgrammingProject-C

 Welcome to the AlgorithmProgrammingProject-C Repository.
-This repository contains various C programming projects from my studies up to the second year, including practical assignments and independent exercises aimed at enhancing coding skills.
-The repository is organized into different folders, each representing a distinct project.
+This repository contains various C programming projects from my studies up to the second year, organized into different folders, each representing a distinct project.
+This repository serves as a major project for students when I was a Basic Computing Lab assistant.

 ## Directory Structure

 The repository is organized as follows:
+```
 AlgorithmProgrammingProject-C/
-```
 ├── D'COURSE/
 │       ├── dcourse.c
 │       └── README.md
 ├── D'WASH/
 │       ├── dwash.c
 │       └── README.md
+├── LICENSE
 └── README.md
 ```

-### Projects

 #### D'COURSE